 The report challenges states to do more to fight tobacco use – the nation's leading cause of preventable death – and make the next generation tobacco-free.
 In Virginia, 8.2 percent of high school students smoke, and 3,700 kids become regular smokers each year.
 Tobacco use claims 10,300 Virginia lives and costs the state $3.1 billion in health care bills annually.

-- Virginia this year will collect $336 million in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 2.5 percent of it on tobacco prevention programs.
-This means Virginia is spending less than 3 cents of every dollar in tobacco revenue to fight tobacco use.
+- Virginia will collect $314.1 million in revenue this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 2.7 percent of the money on tobacco prevention programs.

-- The tobacco companies spend $296.9 million a year to market their products in Virginia.
-This is 35 times what the state spends on tobacco prevention.
+- Tobacco companies spend $368.9 million each year to market their deadly and addictive products in Virginia – more than 43 times what the state spends on tobacco prevention.
 Nationwide, tobacco companies spend $8.9 billion a year on marketing – that's $1 million every hour.

 SOURCE Campaign for Tobacco-Free Kids